-- differing legal and regulatory requirements, and the possibility that any required approvals may impose restrictions on the operation of our business; - changes in laws, government policies and regulations, or in how provisions are interpreted or administered and how we are supervised; - the inability to manage and coordinate the various legal and regulatory requirements of multiple jurisdictions that are constantly evolving and subject to change; - varying tax regimes, including with respect to imposition or increase of taxes on financial transactions or withholding and other taxes on remittances and other payments by subsidiaries; - actual or threatened trade war, including between the United States and China, or other governmental action related to tariffs, other trade barriers or international trade agreements; - currency exchange rate fluctuations and restrictions on currency conversion; - · limitations or restrictions on the repatriation or other transfer of funds; - potential difficulties in protecting intellectual property; - the inability to enforce agreements, collect payments or seek recourse under or comply with differing commercial laws; - managing the potential conflicts between locally accepted business practices and our obligations to comply with laws and regulations, including anti-corruption and anti-money laundering laws and regulations; - · compliance with economic sanctions laws and regulations; - difficulties in staffing and managing foreign operations; - increased costs and difficulties in developing and managing our global operations and our technological infrastructure: - · seasonal reductions in business activity; and - local economic, political and social conditions, including the possibility of hyperinflationary conditions and political instability.
+- local economic, political and social conditions, including the possibility of economic slowdowns, hyperinflationary conditions, political instability or social unrest; - differing legal and regulatory requirements, and the possibility that any required approvals may impose restrictions on the operation of our business; - changes in laws, government policies and regulations, or in how provisions are interpreted or administered and how we are supervised; - the inability to manage and coordinate the various legal and regulatory requirements of multiple jurisdictions that are constantly evolving and subject to change; - varying tax regimes, including with respect to imposition or increase of taxes on financial transactions or withholding and other taxes on remittances and other payments by subsidiaries; - actual or threatened trade war, including between the United States and China, or other governmental action related to tariffs, international trade agreements or trade policies; - currency exchange rate fluctuations, changes in currency policies or practices and restrictions on currency conversion; - limitations or restrictions on the repatriation or other transfer of funds; - potential difficulties in protecting intellectual property; - the inability to enforce agreements, collect payments or seek recourse under or comply with differing commercial laws; - managing the potential conflicts between locally accepted business practices and our obligations to comply with laws and regulations, including anti-corruption and anti-money laundering laws and regulations; - compliance with economic sanctions laws and regulations; - difficulties in staffing and managing foreign operations;

+- increased costs and difficulties in developing and managing our global operations and our technological infrastructure; and - seasonal reductions in business activity.

 Our overall success depends, in part, on our ability to anticipate and effectively manage these risks and there can be no assurance that we will be able to do so without incurring unexpected or increased costs.
 If we are not able to manage the risks related to our international operations, our business, financial condition and results of operations may be materially adversely affected.
-In certain regions, the degree of these risks may be higher due to more volatile economic conditions, less developed and predictable legal and regulatory regimes and increased potential for various types of adverse governmental action.
+In certain regions, the degree of these risks may be higher due to more volatile economic, political or social conditions, less developed and predictable legal and regulatory regimes and increased potential for various types of adverse governmental action.